david-a-wheeler/spdx-tutorial/README.md

     # SPDX-License-Expression: GPL-3.0+

-Note that this says license expression, not license identifier; this name makes it clear that you can use the full power of SPDX license expressions if you need to.
+Some developers use "SPDX-License-Identifier" instead of "SPDX-License-Expression".
+I think that's a mistake, because sometimes you want the full power of SPDX license expressions, and it'd be better if the name made it clear that full license expressions are allowed.

 ## More information